CaRe-BN: Precise Moving Statistics for Stabilizing Spiking Neural Networks in Reinforcement Learning: Experiments

 \subsection{More Precise BN Statistics Lead to Better Exploration}

+In online RL, the quality of exploration directly affects subsequent policy updates.
+As discussed in Section~\ref{Sec:4.1}, traditional BN methods struggle to maintain accurate moving statistics, which can lead to suboptimal exploration behavior.

+To quantify this effect, we compute the Wasserstein distance between the true feature distribution and the Gaussian distribution estimated by BN.
+Figure~\ref{Fig:Wasserstein} shows that CaRe-BN consistently reduces this discrepancy across all layers throughout training, producing more precise normalization.

-A key aspect of online RL is that the quality of exploration significantly influences subsequent policy updates.
-Figure~\ref{Fig:explore} compares the exploration performance of standard BN with our proposed CaRe-BN.
-Throughout the training process, CaRe-BN consistently achieves higher exploration returns.
+The impact of improved statistics is reflected in exploration performance.
+As shown in Figure~\ref{Fig:explore}, CaRe-BN consistently achieves higher exploration returns.
 Since CaRe-BN does not directly modify the gradient update process, the observed improvement in exploration performance is solely due to its more precise estimation of BN statistics.
 This leads to better exploration policies, which in turn generate higher-quality trajectories for updating the agent.
 As a result, CaRe-BN forms a positive feedback loop: improved statistics $\rightarrow$ better exploration $\rightarrow$ higher-quality experiences $\rightarrow$ better policy.